Security Experts See Chromebooks as a Closed Ecosystem That Improves Security - Slashdot

 I've been a security professional for 20 years.
 Most of that time I used Linux exclusively.
 Recently I've also started using Mac.
 You'll find my name in the kernel change log.

 There are three main areas of security; confidentially, integrity, and availability.
 Most of the time when people say "security" they mean confidentially first, with some thought to integrity, and they rarely think of availability.
-For confidentialit
+For confidentiality and integrity, the top two things an OS can do to help is limit the attack surface (such as not running unnecessary daemons or other software) and provide quick, reliable updates.
+The only code that can't possibly be hacked is code that isn't there, so the most secure system is the most minimal system.
+Real-life attacks use known vulnerabilities 99.99% of the time, so quick, automatic updates to resolve known issues are very important.

+There is one Linux distribution that stands out for avoiding any unnecessary code (and potential vulnerabilities) and providing quick, reliable updates.
+That distribution is ChromeOS.
+It's well ahead of the others.
+It would be rather difficult indeed to set up a general-purpose distribution such as Ubuntu, which is made to support servers of all kinds, all kinds of workstations, etc, to be as secure as Chrome OS.

+The third leg of security is availability.
+If the features and functions you need aren't available on ChromeOS, it won't work for you.
+Normally we think of availability as "not subject to denial of service or random crashes", but if the service you need is denied by the creator of the OS, that has the same effect as a denial of service attack.

 Re: (Score:2)